KKR back in the black as investments yield cash

 But KKR's fee-related earnings which are not based on performance, such as fees charged to manage assets, and are traditionally quite stable, fell 7.6 percent year-on-year on lower capital markets transaction activity.

-KKR said third-quarter economic net income (ENI), a measure of profitability taking into account the mark-to-market valuation of its assets, came in at $509.9 million, compared with a loss of $592.1 million a year ago.
+KKR said third-quarter economic net income (ENI), a measure of profitability taking into account the mark-to-market valuation of its assets, came in at $509.9 million in the second quarter from a $592.1 million loss a year ago.

 A major driver of KKR's gains was Walgreen Co's WAG.N investment in pharmacy group Alliance Boots GmbH.
 The biggest U.S. drug store chain agreed this summer to pay $6.7 billion for a 45 percent stake in the KKR portfolio company.